INFORMANCE now a part of Erasmus + DOOL project

 DanceAbility Finland is now involved in an Erasmus + program Dance Out Of Line (DOOL).
 We are happy to be part of this EU program enabling us to work again in schools and to collaborate with the EU partners from Austria, Italy, Slovenia, and Hungary.

-The program is active from 2018-21 and we are currently organising the Autumn 2019/ Spring 2020 schedule.
+The project is active from 2018-21 and we are currently organizing the Autumn 2019/ Spring 2020 schedule.
 If you are interested in INFORMANCE – You Can Look! visiting your school please check out the pdf for more details INFORMANCE – esite (at the moment only in Finnish).

 For more info contact: Kaarina Koistinen: email@example.com // 040 – 723 0463